Ringgold Auto Detail Guide to Properly Washing Your Car

 The two-bucket system is a game-changer for avoiding swirls and scratches.
 Here’s how it works:

-1. Fill one bucket with soapy water and the other with clean water.
+- One bucket is filled with soapy water and the other with clean water for rinsing.

-3. Work from the top of the vehicle down, as the dirtiest areas (like the lower panels) should be washed last.
+- Work from the top of the vehicle, around, then down.
+The dirtiest areas like the lower panels should be washed last.

-This method ensures that dirt stays out of your soapy water, minimizing the chances of scratching the paint.
+This method ensures that a majority of the dirt stays out of your soapy water, minimizing the chances of scratching the paint.

 Step 4: Rinse and Dry